biocuration/isb-website/wp-content/plugins/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Updated the cancel page on the frontend to support the Multiple Memberships per User addon.
 All memberships are shown.
 You can cancel individual memberships separately.
 The language of the confirm button mentions memberships vs account.
 * ENHANCEMENT: Added pmpro_getMemberOrdersByCheckoutID($checkout_id) function to support Multiple Memberships per User and others using the checkout_id.
 * ENHANCEMENT: Added a refund($order, $transaction_id) method to the PMPro_stripe class.
 This will be used by the Multiple Memberships per User addon and eventually used in other areas by the core pluginn.

-= 1.8.10.4 =
-* BUG: Fixed issue where non-decimal currencies (e.g. Japanese Yen) were sending invalid amounts to the Stripe gateway.
-* BUG/ENHANCEMENT: If an invalid discount code is applied at checkout, we now set the code_level JS var to false.
-Along with updates to the Pay by Check addon, this fixes issues with the Pay by Check addon where users could not checkout when using a discount code that reduced the price to free.
-* BUG/ENHANCEMENT: Fixed HTML validation issue in CVV field of the checkout page.
-* BUG/ENHANCEMENT: Now using the current_time function in profile.php to avoid off-by-one errors when changing members' expiration dates.

-= 1.8.10.3 =
-* BUG: Fixed bug where users could not confirm PayPal Express payments if the main gateway was Stripe or Braintree.
-* BUG: Fixed issue where the billing address and/or credit card fields were not showing up on the Update Billing page.

-= 1.8.10.2 =
-* BUG: Fixed bug in invoices query in the pmpro_account shortcode.
-* BUG: Fixed issue where the orders table was not being created on brand new installs.
-* BUG: Fixed responsive styling of ReCaptcha.
-* ENHANCEMENT: Added Hebrew language support.
-Thanks, Nadav Waisbrod.
-* ENHANCEMENT: Update to Italian translation.
-(Thanks again, Angelo Giammarresi)
-* ENHANCEMENT: Added a text domain and path to the plugin header.

-= 1.8.10.1 =
-* BUG: Fixed bugs in pmpro_hasMembershipLevel that caused shortcodes like [membership levels="0"] and [membership levels="-1"] to stop working.

-= 1.8.10 =
-* SECURITY: Patched a cross site scripting (XSS) vulnerability on the Memberships -> Addons page in the dashboard.
-Thanks to Burak Kelebek for the discovery and responsible disclosure of this vulnerability.
-* BUG: Added pmpro_btn-submit-checkout class to the PayPal checkout buttons.
-* BUG: Updated Stripe and Braintree gateways to load billing fields and JavaScript when it's the default gateway (if not the current gateway specified).
-* BUG: Fixed bug where cancelation emails weren't being sent to users if they originated from PayPal.
-* BUG: Fixed bug where unsucessful invoices were shown on the Membership Account page.
-We aren't showing refunded invoices here now either, but plan to in the future.
-* BUG: The update billing page now uses the pmpro_include_billing_address_fields filter so gateways and addons can properly override the payment fields when needed.
-* BUG: The update billing page now uses the validatecreditcard.js script to set the Card Type in the background, just like checkout.
-Fixes some issues with updating credit cards on certain gateways.
-* BUG: Reintroduced the pmpro_members_list_sql filter.
-* BUG/ENHANCEMENT: Switched the Japanese Yen and South Korean Won to not use decimals by default.
-(Thanks, flatworld21 on wp.org)
-* ENHANCEMENT: Added an option to skip the confirmation step with PayPal Express.
-* ENHANCEMENT: Added the pmpro_membership_levels_table filter on the membership levels page of the dashboard to allow addons (like the upcoming MMPU addon) to override the HTML for the table shown.
-* ENHANCEMENT: Added the checkout_id column to the pmpro_membership_orders table.
-This will be used by addons and possible core in the future to track multiple orders that happen during the same checkout process.
-* ENHANCEMENT: Added support for the Serian language.
-(Thanks, Sasa Trifkovic)
-* NOTE: We are planning to remove the certificate_id and certificate_amount columns from the pmpro_membership_orders table.
-Please contact us if you are using this column for something to come up with a work around.

-= 1.8.9.3 =
-* BUG: Fixed bug introduced in 1.8.9.2 where member start and end dates weren't being set correctly.
-Includes an update script to fix past users affected by this.
-* BUG: Fixed warnings on new order page in the dashboard.
-* BUG/ENHANCEMENT: Fixed the pmpro_checkout_default_submit_button() methods of the PayPal Express to no longer check if the current gateway is a paypal one.
-The method is only called when the gateway is loaded anyway or when another addon (e.g. the pmpro-pay-by-check addon) adds the hook.
-* BUG/ENHANCEMENT: Moved check instructions code into the check gateway class so it can be overriden by addons (e.g. an update to the pmpro-pay-by-check addon).

-= 1.8.9.2 =
-* BUG: Fixed SQL in pmpro_changeMembershipLevel that caused issues with some MySQL setups.
-* BUG: Fixed URL PayPal Express and PayPal standard redirect to at checkout.
-(Although the incorrect URL was still working on the PayPal side.)
-* BUG: Addon page now passes $status to the plugin_row_meta filter to fix warnings that were sometimes showing up.
-(Thanks, jawhite)
-* BUG: Fixed typo in the pmpro_orders_csv_extra_columns filter introduced in 1.8.9.1.
-(Thanks, Johannes Jokelin)

-= 1.8.9.1 =
-* BUG: Fixed bug where some recurring orders members who checked out with Stripe in very old versions of PMPro would show up as orders with a blank user_id and membership_id.
-This update includes a fix for this and an update script to fix old orders affected by this.
-* BUG: Fixed bug where the Stripe class activation/deactivation methods were setup too late to actually run on activation/deactivation.
-* BUG: Updated the Stripe class to use the same language and markup in the Payment Information section as the default checkout.
-* BUG: Now forcing pmpro_getMembershipLevelForUser() in admin change emails.
-* BUG: Fixed warning in comments_array and comments_open filters.
-(Thanks, Mihail Chepovskiy)
-* BUG: Fixed format error for dates when saving orders.
-(Thanks, EmreErdogan)
-* BUG: Fixed bug that was causing issues in the cancellations report.
-* BUG: Fixed the pmpro_cron_expiration_warnings script to properly skip deleted and already expired members.
-* BUG: Reverted code to generate the CVV popup URL.
-* BUG: Fixed a couple bugs in the pmpro_loadTemplate function.
-* BUG/ENHANCEMENT: Updated URL used in the IPN Handler API calls to match the latest PayPal docs.
-(Thanks, pbaylies)
-* BUG/ENHANCEMENT: Overhauled the orders list CSV export for improved performance.
-There is still scaling work to be done on the exports, but timeouts and memory errors will happen much less often.
-* ENHANCEMENT: Added Greek (el_GR) translation.
-(Thanks, Alexandros Karypidis)
-* ENHANCEMENT: Added $order as a parameter to the pmpro_orders_user_row_actions hook.
-(Thanks, SquareLines)
-* ENHANCEMENT: Added a warning to backup your database to the update notice.

-= 1.8.9 =
-* BUG: Fixed bug with recurring orders and TwoCheckout.
-* BUG: Fixed bug where some non-members (membership_id was 0 or NULL) were being processed for expiration.
-* BUG: Fixed bug where the address/street wasn't showing up when printing orders from the dashboard.
-* BUG: Fixed bug where the Stripe class would sometimes show its billing and payment fields even if a secondary gateway was chosen.
-* BUG: Making sure $this->total is set for new orders and available to the pmpro_add_order, pmpro_added_order filters.
-* BUG: Fixed bug where email templates were not being loaded out of the /paid-memberships-pro/languages/email/ directory.
-(Thanks, menardmam on wordpress.org)
-* BUG: No longer showing a "renew" link on the membership account or membership levels pages if the user's level is not allowing sign ups.
-* BUG: Fixed bug where the expiration script might try to run on deleted or expired users.
-* BUG/ENHANCEMENT: Change membership shortcode to call pmpro_hasMembershipLevel when checking for level="" as well.
-This ensures the pmpro_has_membership_level filter runs, which some addons/etc need.
-* ENHANCEMENT: Updated categories list on the edit levels page to show nested categories.
-* ENHANCEMENT: Now adding a pmpro-no-access class (similar to the pmpro-has-access class) to the post element if a user doesn't have access to that post.
-* ENHANCEMENT: Added pmpro_checkout_end_date filter, similar to pmpro_checkout_start_date.
-Takes params $enddate, $user_id, $pmpro_level, $startdate.